 The stop for the AirportExpress service is located directly on the Central Station forecourt (Königswall/City exit), near the taxi rank.The fare is 7 € one way.

 You may take the train to Dortmund Central Station (Hauptbahnhof).
 It departs from Holzwickede station.
 Take the AirportShuttle for journeys between Holzwickede station and the Dortmund Airport terminal.
 The travel time is approx. 6 minutes.The fare is 3 € one way.
 For connection times to Dortmund Central station check

 There are always taxis ready and waiting for you in front of central arrivals.

 There will be taxis available.
-Trabsfer cost to Dortmund will be probably be around the same as from Düsseldorf international.
-You may ask for a fixed price.
+Transfer costs to Dortmund will probably be around the same as from Düsseldorf international.
+You may ask for a fixed Price.

 Theres an airport shuttle service which connects the airport with either Düsseldorf or Krefeld central station.
 You can board a train there to get to Dortmund Central station.
 For connection times check

 Fill in Weeze Terminal 1 as departure.

 As mentioned before you may take the bus to Düsseldorf central station which is 14 € one way.
 Travel time will be about an 1,5h.
 You may also take the bus to Duisburg Central station and get a train to Dortmund from there.
 That will be 17 € one way and will take about 2h.

 B) Getting to the Signal Iduna Park (Westfalenstadion)